 Royall Avenue Basin Drainage Improvement Project

 The construction will include installing new pipes, upsizing old pipes, and re-establishment of swales.
 As part of this process, some trees within the right-of-way and drainage easements will have to be removed.
-We have an interactive map of the project area here:
+Check out the interactive map of the project area below:

 - Design and permitting complete

 - Silt fence installation

 - Construction has begun on Center St, Edwards St, and Fox Pond Dr.

 - The construction phase started October 1st, 2021